CarThax08/CarThax08.github.io/aboutme.md

 subtitle: Who am I?
 ---

-My name is Carson Thackston but commonly knows as CarThax08 or CarMan08
+My name is Carson Thackston but I am more commonly known as CarThax08 or CarMan08

 - I am currently a highschool student who develops spigot plugins for fun.
 - I am open for any form of request that you have and you can ask me any questions.